AmadejKrepek/sport-data-visualization/README.md

 # Web Application Sportactivitiesapp

-Web Application for parsing .tcx and .gpx files from different sources.
+Web Application for parsing .tcx and .gpx files from different sources for further visualization analysis and providing real time data visualization.

 ## Visualization